 - Maintain and update existing course/program curriculum as needed and/or on a regular basis - viii.
 Conduct research relevant to program/courses - ix.
 Act as library liaison to other college departments to provide library services - x.
-Administer library management system which provides cataloging, circulation and inventory services - Assist students, faculty and staff to find information and materials to meet information needs - xii.
-Create documents about library services that support departmental and college accreditation reports and visits - xiii.
-Create LibGuides and other marketing tools to help students, faculty and staff better know about and how to better use library services - xiv.
+Administer library management system which provides cataloging, circulation and inventory services - xi.
+Assist students, faculty and staff to find information and materials to meet information needs - xii.
+Create documents about library services that support departmental and college accreditation reports and visits - Create LibGuides and other marketing tools to help students, faculty and staff better know about and how to better use library services - xiv.
 Select library materials for and deselect materials from the library collection - xv.
 Stay current with library trends, services and organizations - xvi.
-Work with library vendors to provide services to students, faculty and staff - Expand library collection by borrowing /loaning library materials to/from other libraries via standard interlibrary loan protocols - xviii.
+Work with library vendors to provide services to students, faculty and staff - xvii.
+Expand library collection by borrowing /loaning library materials to/from other libraries via standard interlibrary loan protocols - xviii.
 Provide online reference chat services per consortium obligations - xix.
 Conduct outcomes assessment and comply with expectations of the Northwest Commission on Colleges and Universities from which results are used to continuously improve learning - All full-time Counselors/Academic Advisors faculty shall use their day for the following Primary responsibilities: - i.
 Provide effective career counseling - ii.
 Assist students with admission into college programs - iii.
 Administer and interpret achievement and counseling-related tests and inventories - iv.
 Plan, prepare and instruct in all modalities with best practices - Provide accommodations and accessible instruction in accordance with guidelines determined by Disability Resource Services that are in alignment with applicable state and federal laws - Administer retention and completion efforts in accordance with college's advising model - vii.
 Utilize appropriate industry technology and campus approved technology - viii.
 Participate in tenure committees, as assigned per section 16 - ix.
 Coordinate quarterly group registration for currently enrolled students within assigned programs - Prescribe programs to aid students to overcome academic deficiencies and/or difficulties - xi.
 Update and maintain daily case notes in Dashboard management system - xii.
-Coordinate counseling services with designated committees and instructional divisions - Work with special populations (i.e. international students, Running Start, student conduct) as assigned
+Coordinate counseling services with designated committees and instructional - wiii.
+Work with special populations (i.e. international students, Running Start, student conduct) as assigned

 - xiv.
 Perform program budgetary and reporting functions within special population - xv.
 Mediate disagreements between students and other students or college personnel - Develop effective working and consultative relationships with students, staff and faculty - xvii.
 Maintain recruiting activities with designated external organizations - xviii.
 Participate in career fairs, job fairs, and other activities that promote the college throughout the community - xix.
 Provide weekly information sessions/workshops - xx.
+Maintain and update existing course/program curriculum as needed and/or on a regular basis - All full-time Mental Health faculty shall use their day for the following Primary responsibilities: - i.
+Provide mental health counseling and interventions services to current students - ii.
+Provide referrals as needed - iii.
+Provide crisis counseling and grief counseling - iv.
+Provide mental health education and support as appropriate - v.
+Collaborate with campus administration in crisis response - vi.
+Actively participate and coordinate counseling services with designated committees and instructional divisions - vii.
+Complete all clinical and administrative documentation in a timely, accurate manner - viii.
+Consult and liaise with campus and community partners to provide support services for powerful groups targeted for oppression - ix.
+Use best practices to plan, prepare, and provide services in appropriate modalities - x.
+Participate on tenure committees, as assigned per section 16. - xi.
+Perform duties of academic counselor d.e.

-Maintain and update existing course/program curriculum as needed and/or on a regular basis - 4.
-Full-Time Faculty Professional Responsibilities
+4. Full-Time Faculty Professional Responsibilities